 Step 3.
 Toggle to enable the Auto-Join if it is disabled.
 Your WiFi network connection may be stable if the feature is enabled.

-Various bugs related to iOS system will occur when you choose to upgrade your iOS system to the newest iOS 13 and iOS 12, etc. FoneGeek iOS System Recovery will be a good assistant to fix this kind of issues in only a few clicks.
-It is easy to use without affecting the existing data on your iPhone 11, iPhone XS Max, iPhone XS, iPhone XR, etc.
+Various bugs related to iOS system will occur when you choose to upgrade your iOS system to the newest iOS 14 and iOS 13, etc. FoneGeek iOS System Recovery will be a good assistant to fix this kind of issues in only a few clicks.
+It is easy to use without affecting the existing data on your iPhone 12, iPhone 11, iPhone XS Max, iPhone XS, iPhone XR, etc.

 Here are the core features of FoneGeek iOS System Recovery:

 How to Fix iPhone Keeps Dropping WiFi with iOS System Recovery.

 Step 1.
 Download the iOS System Recovery program from the official site or the button above on your computer.

 Step 2.
 Open it up and select ‘Repair’ on the main window.

 Step 3.
 You will be prompted to connect your device to computer.
 Click ‘Start’.

 Step 4.
 This program will automatically detect the device information and the firmware package that you need.
 Click ‘Fix Now’ to start the fix process.

 Do not disconnect your iPhone with computer during the fix process.
 Or the whole process will be interrupted.